-The compensation of employees costs for the years 2019-22 were higher than expenditure on goods and services, due to salary increase on an annual basis due to cost-of-living adjustment and performance bonus paid to eligible employees while the baseline grant budget allocation received from DHET and National Treasury was reduced.
-There is a reduction in compensation of employees costs for the outer years, 2023-26 due to the instruction from National Treasury to reduce the COE budget.
+The compensation of employee's costs for the years 2020-23 were higher than expenditure on goods and services, due to salary increases on an annual basis due to cost-of-living adjustments, annual notch increases informed by performance outcomes and performance bonuses paid to eligible employees while the Medium-Term Expenditure Framework (MTEF) and the Estimate of the National Expenditure (ENE) were less.
+There is a reduction in compensation of employee's costs for the outer years (2024-27).

 Spending on goods and services for the prior years was high largely as a result of repairs and maintenance and purchase of fixed assets.
 Further expenses included payment for contractual obligations such as remuneration for all Council governance committee members, fixed and variable contract costs mostly for facilities and information technology and also anticipated legal costs.
 Expenses were also incurred for recruitment processes and for the training and development of employees.
-The budget pressure has forced the programme to reprioritize its projects/activities so that its budget is within the budget baseline.
-This is a trend that is likely to continue, and if it does, it will have an impact on the support provided to the core functions.
+The budget pressure resulted in support programme reprioritising its projects/activities so that its budget is within the budget baseline.
+This is a trend that is likely to continue, and if it does, it will have an impact on the support provided to the core programmes.